whoismh11/dark-mode/README.md

 # Dark Mode
-Easy dark mode with one line CSS
+Easy dark mode for websites with one line of CSS

 ## Contribution
 - [Discord](https://discord.gg/2JjvhAk)